-Ms. Wilensky was a panelist for the Forum’s discussion on The Supercommittee Collapse and America’s Healthcare Future.
+Ms. Wilensky was a panelist for the Forum’s discussion on The Supercommittee Collapse and America’s Healthcare Future and The 2018 Midterm Elections.

 Gail Wilensky is an economist and senior fellow at Project HOPE, an international health foundation.
 She directed the Medicare and Medicaid programs and served in the White House as a senior adviser on health and welfare issues to President GHW Bush.